Biennial Congress Planning and Operational Procedures

 c.
 The Pre-Congress on Training Committee

 Typically this Committee has an overall Chair and a Co-chair from each region.
 There is usually no Secretary and no regional sub-committees.
 Any change in this arrangement must be made in consultation with the Congress Task Force, the President, and with the agreement of the Executive Committee.
 As the duration of the Pre congress is relatively short, and the topic chosen is the one on which all the Pre congress is focused, the expense of its operation is correspondingly small.
 It communicates through its own designated group email service provided by the IPA Central Office.
-The IPA Secretary General/Vice-President is a member of this email group as is a designated member of the IPA Central Office.
+The IPA Vice-President is a member of this email group as is a designated member of the IPA Central Office.

 d.
 Congress Integration

 A meeting is held of all groups together, at the Congress site, usually for two days.
 It is most convenient for this meeting to be scheduled to take place in the early Spring of the year preceding the Congress.
-This meeting brings together the IPA Secretary, the relevant Central Office staff, the Programme Committee, the Pre-Congress on Training Committee, the Local Arrangements Committee, the chief representatives of the Congress venue, the PCO if any, and any other local persons involved in decisions that need to be made at this meeting.
+This meeting brings together the IPA Vice President, the relevant Central Office staff, the Programme Committee, the Pre-Congress on Training Committee, the Local Arrangements Committee, the chief representatives of the Congress venue, the PCO if any, and any other local persons involved in decisions that need to be made at this meeting.
 The Executive Director organizes the meeting, usually soon after the Committee appointments are known and best if arranged prior to the preceding Congress.

 Addition to the second paragraph in section 2b to clarify the procedure for the assessment of submissions to the Congress.
 Addition of the word ‘title’ to 4th paragraph of section 3b – approved by the Board January 2012